Tag: Third Place

 Seeking Stations

-I live in Tipton, Indiana and there isn’t a whole lot to do here.
-There is no coffee shop and none of my friends live around here.
-There is a bowling alley, a movie theater, and several gas stations.
-My kids like walking to the gas station to get candy and occasionally I’ll walk to watch a movie, but the only place for me to go to ‘work’ is McDonald’s and Jim Dandy.
+I lived in small, rural town where there wasn’t a whole lot to do.
+There was no coffee shop and none of my friends live around there.
+There was a bowling alley, a movie theater, and several gas stations.
+My kids liked walking to the gas station to get candy and occasionally I’d walk to watch a movie, but the only place for me to go to ‘work’ is McDonald’s or a local diner.
 One is depressing and the other won’t leave you alone.
 There is no place to ‘hang out’.
 It’s a walkable neighborhood, but where would I be walking to?
-I decided that there must be something to do here, it’s just that I don’t have the information as to what that is.
+I decided that there must be something to do there, it’s just that I didn’t have the information as to what that is.
 That’s when I got the idea for Seektivity – an app that lets you share activities and events going on around you – kind of like a Foursquare for activities instead of places.
 A lot of my friends thought it was a good idea.
 Shoutt has since come out with something similar, but it adds a ‘borrowing/lending’ feature.
-I shoutted in Tipton, but so far there has been no one listening (if you live in Tipton, give me a shout out on Twitter).
+I shoutted in that town, but there was been no one listening (give me a shout out on Twitter).

 I take a drink of my coffee and get a text from a customer.
 The room seems brighter now.
 I feel like I’m a part of a community – and for a second I am happy.